-Our team will always treat you with respect; we expect the same in return
+Our team will always treat you with respect; we expect the same in return.

 Monitoring our social media communities

-We have a large following across our social media profiles which means that we see a high volume of comments and discussions taking place.
+We have a large following across our social media profiles, which means that we see a high volume of comments and discussions taking place.
 We carefully monitor all conversations on our social media pages and hide any comments that contain abusive language.
 We reserve the right to report offensive comments.

 Key things to bear in mind when posting publicly to our online communities

-We welcome your opinions whether positive or negative, and will always try to respond to your query to help resolve it.
+We welcome your opinions, whether positive or negative, and will always try to respond to your query to help resolve it.
 Unnecessary spamming and trolling on social media will not be tolerated and your comment will be hidden/removed.

 Protecting your personal data and information that we may ask you for

-We will always ask you to send your personal information (including client reference number and contact details) via private message to assist us in finding your details on our systems.
+We'll always ask you to send your personal information (including client reference number and contact details) via private message to assist us in finding your details on our systems.
 If you post your data publicly, we may ask you to remove it to protect your privacy.

 Providing legal advice